 A Level entry requirements

 There are additional entry requirements for some subjects which are set out below.
 If these prevent you from studying a subject that is central to your progression plans after A Level, we will help you explore alternative routes.
-(Each subject page also states the specific entry requirements.)

-5 grades 4+/C+ including Maths
+5 grades 4+ including Maths

 - Chemistry: 5+ in Chemistry and one other science, or 5:5+ in Combined Science, AND 5+ in Maths

-- Computer Science: 5+/B+ in Maths
+- Computer Science: 5+ in Maths

 - Economics: 5+ in Maths

 - Electronics: 5+ in Physics or Combined Science, 5+/B+ in Maths

 - French, German and Spanish: 5+ in the subject to be studied or proven linguistic ability

 - Music: At the start of the course, you must be able to play an instrument or sing to Grade 4 standard or higher.
 (If no graded exam results are available you will be required to audition)

-- Maths: 7+/A+ in Maths
+- Maths: 7+ in Maths

-- Statistics: 6+/B+ in Maths
+- Statistics: 5+/B+ in Maths

-- Further Maths: 7+/A+ in Maths
+- Further Maths: 7+ in Maths

 - Physical Education: 5+ in Biology or Combined Science

-- Psychology: 4+/C+ in Maths, 4+/C in any Science
+- Psychology: 4+ in Maths, 4+/C in any Science

 Vocational entry requirements

 A one year course offered within vocational skills subject areas.
 Often the starting point, regardless of previous academic qualifications and experience, as you need to develop the trade skills.
 It is possible to work at your own pace and develop Level 2 skills within the first year.
 Progression to Level 2 as a second year is required for employment.

-Usually one year and suitable if you have achieved some GCSEs at grades D–G (3-1) or have passed a Level 1 qualification.
+Usually one year and suitable if you have achieved some GCSEs at grades 3-1 or have passed a Level 1 qualification.
 For some subjects this is the first level based on skill development.
 (See specific course pages for details.)
 Progress to Level 3 courses or an Apprenticeship.

 Could be either A Level, BTEC Diploma, Subsidiary or Extended Diploma.